 Evan has made a natural progression from being a seasoned professional musician and home-recording experimentalist to full-fledged producer.
 Other than his own personal projects, he has recently produced albums by artists such as:

 Nancy Sanchez (Ruby In L.A.), and Danny Freyer (Must Be Love) who’s album made it to the #21 spot on the CMJ radio charts this year.
 Evan is currently a voting member of the Grammys and also a member of the Producers and Engineers Wing of the Grammys as well.
-His plan is to continue performing, recording and producing more music and albums for other fellow friends and musicians, along with live performances by the Translucent Ham Sandwich Band once the album is officially released this year.
+His plan is to continue performing, recording and producing more music and albums for other fellow friends and musicians, along with live performances by the Translucent Ham Sandwich Band.